johnmichaloski/ROS/simple_cs_actionlibgripper_ws/Readme.md

 	process[nist_gripper_action_client-3]: started with pid [7566]
 	[ INFO] [1466185477.143949150]: AGripperActionServer callback for gripper: gripper Position=0.000000
 	[nist_gripper_action_client-3] process has finished cleanly

+The CMakefile.txt and package.xml is voodoo, and should have a GUI interface, but doens't.
+I include/depend on just about everything to be safe, and have a tediously long compilations.
+(Sorry haven't integrated precompiled headers into Gnu yet.)

 The roslaunch file was straightforward: